BillJr99/Ursinus-CS477/_pages/Activities/liascript-pca.md

 **Regularization (optional):** Ridge regression often improves stability:
 $\min \|y-Xw\|^2+\alpha\|w\|^2$.
 Try `Ridge()` in place of `LinearRegression()`.

+---

+### OVR Linear Regression Scores Intuition

+Each regression computes a **continuous score** for one class vs all others.
+At prediction time, we choose the class whose regressor output is highest.

+This means we are effectively computing **K regression models**, each outputting a scalar value.
+The prediction rule $\arg\max_k s_k(x)$ selects the regression whose line best “fits” the input as belonging to class $k$.

+So, yes — each regression is trying to match a **one-hot** target vector, but the continuous output tells us *how close* the sample is to belonging to that class.

+---

 ### 13.2 Pipelines — Scaling & PCA

 - **Baseline:** `StandardScaler → OVR Linear Regression`